What is the U.S. Army doing in Africa?

 “Emerging opportunities exist through North Africa, the Sahel, and Sub-Saharan Africa,” said Col. Grant Fawcett, the 2nd SFAB commander.
 “The momentum continues to build as our reputation grows.”

 According to Fawcett, 2nd SFAB Soldiers advised the Tunisians in establishing a multinational joint operations center, vetted and built the live fire exercise location with support from 7th Army Training Command, and developed the plan for the exercise observer controllers.
-The also assisted the reception and onboarding of the other U.S. military participants.
+They also assisted the reception and onboarding of the other U.S. military participants.

 Including the SFAB teams in Africa, there are 94 advisor teams in 34 countries across the globe.
 Maj.
-Gen. Donn Hill, the SFAC commander spoke about SFABs in crisis and competition.
+Gen. Donn H. Hill, the SFAC commander spoke about SFABs in crisis and competition.

 “Advisor teams can provide the informational, decisional, and positional overmatch during crisis and conflict needed to successfully execute multi-domain operations against a peer enemy,” Hill said.
 “We are already in 34 countries today... bolstering and defending our unparalleled network of allies and partners.”